 Reviews aren’t just for restaurants and Amazon purchases anymore.
-Searches for terms like “podiatrist Miami reviews” have been steadily increasing, as has consumer awareness of doctor-specific review sites such as ZocDoc and Healthgrades.
+Searches for terms like “podiatrist Miami reviews” have been steadily increasing, as has consumer awareness of podiatrist-specific review sites such as ZocDoc and Healthgrades.

 Three Steps to Online Review Success

-Without a review-generation plan in place, there is little chance you’ll be successful in getting good quality reviews for your practice; without a plan you’ll be taking a shot in the dark.
-To help you find and enact a plan that works for you we’ve created a three-step review acquisition strategy tailored specifically to doctors:
+Without a review-generation plan in place, there is little chance you’ll be successful in getting good quality reviews for your practice; without a plan, you’ll be taking a shot in the dark.
+To help you find and enact a plan that works for you we’ve created a three-step review acquisition strategy tailored specifically to podiatrists:

 Step One: Identify the Best Review Sites for Your Practice